-What to expect This is the scary stage (no, not really), but it is likely to be the most marked-up stage, so sometimes a manuscript bleeds from the editor's red pen (sorry).
-Using Track Changes, Rachel will sift line by line on every page of your manuscript, scrutinizing every comma, for example, and read it as a reader.
-If her eyes trip, then she'll mark where, and tell you what the error is, and sometimes, if necessary, add a comment explaining why (because all those grammar rules you remember from grade school, right?).
+What to expect This is the scary stage (no, not really), but it is likely to be the most marked-up part of your work.
+Sometimes the editor's marks appear rather "Pollock".
+But, hey, not to worry, because together we'll sort out your story.
+That's what I'm here for.
+By using Track Changes, I will sift line by line on every page of your manuscript, scrutinizing every comma, for example, and read it as a reader.
+If my eyes trip, then I'll mark where, and tell you what the error is, and sometimes, if necessary, add a comment explaining why (because all those grammar rules you remember from grade school, right?).

 This is the whole pie, so to speak (not to mean pumpkin, but that would be good right about now).
 Editing is done on a macro level, for the entirety of the narrative, and changes may be suggested to re-organize the content or structure of a book.
 This kind of editing may offer some line by line editing, depending on the section at hand, but mostly comments are provided to allow the writer a better understanding of how the story has taken shape, and areas that need a stronger logical sequence, for example, would be noted.
 It is at this stage, often, that writer and editor may need to discuss the breadth of the novel, and it is also an opportunity to do so by Skype.
 Substantive editing does not cover Developmental / Project Editing, which is co-ordinating and editing a project from the proposal or rough manuscript and deals with larger and integrated issues such as budget (quite a different pie).